Mobility edges in pseudo-unitary quasiperiodic quantum walks: Setting

-which vanishes in the subcritical and the critical regimes, and is positive in the supercritical regime.
-Since the Lyapunov exponent quantifies their decay, eigenstates are extended in the subcritical and critical regime, whereas in the supercritical regime they are localized.
+It therefore vanishes in the subcritical and the critical regimes, and is positive in the supercritical regime.
+The Lyapunov exponent quantifies their decay in the sense that a typical eigenstate will behave like $|\psi_n^\pm| \sim e^{-L|n-n_0|}$ as $n \to \infty$; thus eigenstates are extended in the subcritical and critical regime, whereas in the supercritical regime they are localized.